 The AWPE at UCSC

-We strongly recommend that incoming frosh take the May universitywide AWPE because having your score prior to enrollment in July will, in most cases, help you solidify your course enrollment and fall class schedule earlier.
+We strongly recommend that incoming frosh take the May universitywide AWPE because having a score prior to enrollment in July will, in most cases, help solidify course enrollment and fall class schedule earlier.
 Core course enrollment varies from college to college.
-You will receive information from your assigned college in late May regarding enrollment in your Core course and other fall classes.
+Students will receive information from their assigned college in late May regarding enrollment in a Core course and other fall classes.

 Incoming frosh who are unable to take the universitywide exam in May (and who do not satisfy the ELWR by other means) will have the opportunity to take the exam during UCSC's Welcome Week in September.
-As an incoming first-year student, no matter when you take the exam, you are assured a space in your college's Core course.
-However, taking the exam before September will likely provide you with more options for enrollment in desired class times.
+Incoming first-year students, no matter when they take the exam, are assured a space in a college Core course.
+However, taking the exam before September will likely provide students with more options for enrollment in desired class times.

 For more information about the AWPE at UCSC see FAQ about the AWPE for Incoming Frosh